orion-cirb/QuPath_PAS_Intestine/README.md

 ### Images description

-2D images taken with the Axioscan
+2D images of intestine sections taken with a slide scanner

-*Cy3* channel: isolectine (vessels)

 ### Plugin description

-* Detect vessels and holes in the tissue with a pixel classifier
+* Detect the tissue contour and holes with a pixel classifier
-* Give their number and area in each annotation provided
+* Detect cells with Stardist

 ### Dependencies